 Mailbox Audit Logging

 In an enterprise, there are some mailboxes that contain confidential data.
-This can be the mailbox of HR department, the company’s CEO or normal mailboxes of employees that have to be analyzed for regulatory compliance or legal proceedings.
+This can be the mailbox of HR department, the company’s CEO or normal mailboxes of employees that have to be under analyzation for regulatory compliance or legal proceedings.
 Although, administrators are less interested in the mailbox of a user, but there can be some dishonest one that tries to access a mailbox to obtain sensitive information for their own advantage.
 Therefore, it is important to track access to the mailboxes by users other than the mailbox owner.

 Avail MailXaminer Email Examiner Software, which is a fully-equipped software to initiate live Exchange forensics.
 Moreover, it helps to analyze every detail from emails and other attributes from the Exchange database without facing any technical glitches.
 The best part of the software is that it does not require the installation of any external software applications.
 As a result, one can instantly analyze the data from the Exchange Server to thoroughly investigate the case.

 Winding Things Up!